Inspection and Testing of Electron Beam and Laser Welds

 An X-ray inspection results in the most comprehensive view of what is going on inside the weld.
 Porosity in particular can be clearly seen in an x-rayed part.

 Every assembly has different requirements, and it’s important to understand the nuances of each type of inspection to develop an inspection regimen that will consistently lead to high quality parts within the bounds of the requirement.
-For example, a low risk of failure part may simply need visual inspection, while a part destined for space – where failure of could be catastrophic – demands a much higher level of inspection.
+For example, a low risk of failure part may simply need visual inspection, while a part destined for space – where failure could be catastrophic – demands a much higher level of inspection.

 Microscope Technology: Stereoscopic or Better

 Quality microscopes are at the heart of any inspection.
-While some weld issues can be seen with the naked eye, the majority require magnification to see.
+While some weld issues can be seen with the naked eye, the majority requires magnification to see.
 Our shop is laid out with dozens of stereoscopic microscopes located in key areas that allow strategic inspection of parts as they’re processed.
 Typically, every EB welding and laser welding station is equipped with microscopes adjacent to the welder.

 Stereoscopic microscopes not only magnify but also render depth.
 The ability to view parts with depth — seeing the weld bead three dimensionally — can make a big difference in determining and diagnosing weld issues: what might appear as a surface scratch in 2D could actually be a crack when viewed in 3D, as an example.